justunsix/olympic-app/README.md

 ## Deploy to Heroku

 Install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and set up folder.
-Execute these commands inside of the root directory of this repository.
+Execute these commands inside of the root directory of this repository to deploy the application to a new site.

 ```sh
 # Make sure npm installation is latest